OwaisSiddiqui/acorn.js/README.md

 ## Warning
 I recommended not directly inputting your UTORid credentials to the Acorn class but save it in a `.env` file and call that (using the `node_module` `dotenv`).
 Be extra careful when submitting POST requests (when they are implemented) from the API (e.g. course enrollment, accepting a POSt) since no tests have been conducted for POST requests.
 Any unexpected errors or unwanted changes to your Acorn account is your own responsibility.
 It should only be used for personal/individual use.
 ## Contributions
-Submit issues (can also be questions/suggestions) and create pull requests.
+Submit an issue (can also be questions/suggestions) and open a pull request.